Summary

 After their drafts are approved, students will create and submit their group’s slide to be compiled for the class presentation.
 You can either create this presentation from the submitted slides or ask students to add their slides to a class Google Slides presentation.

-Set a presentation day for students.
+Set a virtual presentation day for students.
 Make sure to emphasize that each person must present their own portion of the slide.
 As students are presenting, have them take notes and write down any questions they have on the Evolution Cornell Notes handout.
 Inform them they will need to submit the notes for review after the presentations are complete.
 Consider pausing after each presentation and opening the floor for questions students might have before moving to the next presentation.

 Explain